zdealveindy/IAVS2021_weimea_workshop/README.md

 ```

 ### MacOS ###
 Download the MacOS binary [here](https://anadat-r.davidzeleny.net/lib/exe/fetch.php/en:data:macos:weimea_0.1.18.tgz) and install it (thanks a lot to Cheng-Tao Lin from National Chiyai University, Taiwan, for help with compiling it!).

+To install the package, close R and RStudio and install the package through terminal (you can follow [these instructions](http://www.ryantmoore.org/files/ht/htrtargz.pdf) to install the package from terminal.
+Make sure that the access you type in the terminal code is the real access of the downloaded file, e.g. using ```{R CMD INSTALL Desktop/weimea_0.1.18.tgz}```).

-You can follow [these instructions](http://www.ryantmoore.org/files/ht/htrtargz.pdf) to install the package from terminal.
-Make also sure to install packages <tt>vega</tt> and <tt>RcppArmadillo</tt> in your R. If you are getting weird messages, make sure you have the latest version of R (4.1.1) and RStudio (1.4.1717 or newer).
+Make also sure to install packages <tt>vegan</tt> and <tt>RcppArmadillo</tt> in your R. If you are getting weird messages, make sure you have the latest version of R (4.1.1) and RStudio (1.4.1717 or newer).

 ### Linux ###
 Download the Linux binary [here](https://anadat-r.davidzeleny.net/lib/exe/fetch.php/en:data:linux:weimea_0.1.18_r_x86_64-pc-linux-gnu.tar.gz) and install on your computer (thanks a lot to Cheng-Tao Lin from National Chiyai University, Taiwan, for help with compiling it!)